tinytronix/SX126x/Readme.md

 # SX126x
 This is an Arduino library for LoRa Communication using the radio transceiver chips [SX1268](https://www.semtech.com) and [SX1262](https://www.semtech.com).
 I developed it because I want to extend my bunch of [homeautomation devices](https://github.com/tinytronix/homeautomation). to be able to speak LoRa.
-FSK Mode is currently not supported in this project.

 Most of the hardware driver software is taken from [RadioLib](https://github.com/jgromes/RadioLib) a universal wireless communication library for Arduino (great project!) and slightly adapted.